Financing

 Pohjolan Voima Group's financial position is strong and liquidity is good.

-Pohjolan Voima has a long-term equity ratio of approximately 38 % – 40 %.
-The Group’s equity ratio on 31 December 2022 was 44.3% (on 31 December 2021: 40.6%).
+The Group’s equity ratio on 31 December 2025 was 44.5% (on 31 December 2024: 44.5%).

-For short-term funding, the Group had a domestic commercial paper programme of €300 (300) million, of which €99 (100) million was used.
+For short-term funding, the Group had a domestic commercial paper programme of €300 (€300) million, of which €84 (€85) million had been used.

 Risk management

-Risk management aims to ensure the realisation of the strategy and the achievement of the business goals, as well as to safeguard continuity and disturbance-free operations.
-Risk management is carried out in line with the Group’s risk management policy.
 The Group applies a decentralised risk management model: each subsidiary’s Board of Directors and the parent company’s units are responsible for the risks related to their operations, as well as the identification and analysis of these risks.
 Risks that may compromise the achievement of the objectives are estimated, and measures for their management are defined.
 The significance of the risks is estimated as the sum of their likelihood and impact.

 Group-level risks and the significance of these risks are presented in a risk matrix in terms of consequences and likelihood.
 The Group-level risks are reported to the parent company’s Executive Group and Board of Directors in accordance with the annual management schedule.